irfansofyana/tetengger/README.md

 ## tetengger-cli

-tetengger-cli is CLI tool that everyone can use to save (i.e bookmark) any content from the web with free to their GitHub repository.
+tetengger-cli is CLI tool that everyone can use to save (i.e bookmark) any content from the web for free to their GitHub repository in markdown format.

 ### Prerequisites
 In order to use this CLI, you need to have GitHub account, Github repository that you want to use to store the content and also the GitHub token to interact with the API.